How to Start an LLC in Alabama

 2. Peace of mind.
 Professional registered agents handle important mail all the time.
 It’s what we do.
 With Northwest, you’ll never have to worry about time-sensitive legal or state mail going unanswered because we’ll instantly notify you the same day your mail arrives.

 3. Protect your image.
-A lawsuit is probably the furthest thing from your mind, but if your LLC does get served, it’s probably best that it doesn’t happen in front of important clients or your own employees.
+If your LLC is ever served with a lawsuit, it’s probably best that it doesn’t happen in front of important clients or your own employees.
 Let your registered agent handle your legal mail so that you can focus on keeping your business image spotless.

 3. File Alabama Certificate of Formation